Matrix inversion#

 which looks in code like this:

-# Solve as linar system
+# Solve as linear system

-x = tf.linalg.solve(h, y)
+x = torch.linalg.solve(h, y)

-When H is a Hermitian positive-definite matrix, we can leverage the Cholesky decomposition H=LLH, where L is a lower-triangular matrix, for an even faster implementation:
+When \(\mathbf{H}\) is a Hermitian positive-definite matrix, we can leverage the Cholesky decomposition \(\mathbf{H}=\mathbf{L}\mathbf{L}^{\mathsf{H}}\), where \(\mathbf{L}\) is a lower-triangular matrix, for an even faster implementation.
+Throughout Sionna we use torch.linalg.cholesky_ex with check_errors=False and two torch.linalg.solve_triangular calls (instead of torch.cholesky_solve), which avoids synchronization points and is preferred for CUDA graph compatibility:

-# Solve via Cholesky decomposition
+# Solve via Cholesky decomposition (pattern used in Sionna)

-Correlated random vectors
+Correlated random vectors#

 Assume that we need to generate a correlated random vector with a given covariance matrix, i.e.,

-where wCN(0,I) and R is known.
+where \(\mathbf{w}\sim\mathcal{CN(\mathbf{0},\mathbf{I})}\) and \(\mathbf{R}\) is known.
 One should avoid the explicit computation of the matrix square root here and rather leverage the Cholesky decomposition for a numerically stable and efficient implementation.
-We can compute R=LLH and then generate x=Lw, which can be implemented as follows:
+We can compute \(\mathbf{R}=\mathbf{L}\mathbf{L}^{\mathsf{H}}\) and then generate \(\mathbf{x}=\mathbf{L}\mathbf{w}\), which can be implemented as follows:

 # Create covariance matrix

-r = tf.constant([[1.0, 0.5, 0.25],
+r = torch.tensor([[1.0, 0.5, 0.25],

 [0.5, 1.0, 0.5],